johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 10. OverviewTab Component

 The `OverviewTab` component (`src/components/amazon-seller-tools/OverviewTab.tsx`) is a reusable component that displays the overview tab, including the data upload, mapping, and visualization.
+It utilizes `isUploading`, `isMapping`, and `isProcessing` props to indicate the state of these processes, offering granular control and feedback.
 Its internal structure has been refactored to ensure consistent React Hook calls across different render paths, resolving "Rendered more hooks" errors.

 - **Props:**